AY2425S2-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to exit the application using the `exit` command or by closing the window.
+1. User requests to exit the application.
 2. System closes the application.

    Use case ends.